CHC30113 Certificate III in Early Childhood Education and Care

 Qualification will be delivered for 52 weeks.
-Face to face delivery will take place 2 days a week (7.5 hours each day / total 15 hours per week).
+Face to face delivery will take place once a week (7.5 hours each day).
 Students will generally need to spend 12 hours per week on self-studies, completing assessment and undertaking workplace activates.

 Learners must complete minimum total of 120 hours (placement) under supervision in a regulated Education and Care Service.
 If you are currently working within the Early Childhood sector, your experience may count towards your placement.

 To be awarded the qualification of CHC30113 Certificate III in Early Childhood Education and Care, Students must successfully complete a total of Eighteen (18) units of competency, consisting of: